 3. Smallworld – the most played family game at home and also with other relatives when we meet up.
 I added some small monster expansion packs to boost the variety of the army options available.
 It is such a popular game which cleverly overcomes the domination failures of other territory games.

 4. Imperial Assault – the gaming group played the core box campaign over many months this year.
 Whilst i personally own Descent 2nd edition instead of this, both games are fantastic fun with a very similar feel.
 This game does have some great missions and works well in its competitive format.

-8. Abyss – a beautiful looking undersea game that has been enjoyed occasionally at home, with family and with the gaming group.
-It contains some of the best game art around and has a choice of box covers, and i received the war version in my lucky dip order with amazon.
+8. Abyss – a beautiful looking undersea game with some of the best game art around and has a choice of box covers.
+I received the war version in my lucky dip order with amazon.
 A simple game mechanically to play, but needs thought to build a decent score by combining your locations with recruited sea lords.